While it sounds so simple, there are certain things you need to know about how to properly water plants.

 The third and final factor affecting your watering needs is the condition of your grow room or outdoor garden.
 Namely, how hot it is and how much direct light your plants will get.

 If you are growing outdoors in the middle of summer, your plants are going to be really hot.
-In this instance, they will need to be watered heavier and more frequently.
+They will need to be watered heavier and more often.

-On the other hand, if you are growing plants indoors in a mild climate, and use efficient LED grow lights and have your environment dialed in, you won't be battling heat and humidity as much.
+If you are growing plants indoors in a mild climate you won't be battling heat and humidity as much.
 So you won't have to water as much.

 How to properly water plants: best practices

 No matter what your conditions are, we have some rules of thumb on how to properly water plants.
-These are just guidelines, as your individual grow will likely differ from the next grower.
+These are just tips, as your own grow will likely differ from the next grower.

 As a grower, your job is to monitor your efforts, watch for issues, and adjust as needed.
 Not every grow will be the same.